OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 This will bypass flows as soon as the stream depth will be reached.

-If you want, you can also bypass encrypted flows by setting `encrypt-handling` to `bypass` in the app-layer tls section ::
+If you want, you can also bypass encrypted flows by setting `encryption-handling` to `bypass` in the app-layer tls section ::

   app-layer: